 Should a faculty representative elected to the Campus Council be unable to complete their term of office, the vacancy shall be filled by referring to the results of the Senate’s election in which that representative was elected.
 Among the candidates who were eliminated in that election, the senator who received the most votes and who is able to fill the vacancy shall be a faculty representative on the Campus Council for the remainder of the unexpired term.

-V. Campus representative on the Arkansas Higher Education Faculty Council
+VI.
+Campus representative on the Arkansas Higher Education Faculty Council

 The Faculty Chair shall serve as the representative-elect to the Arkansas Higher Education Faculty Council, and the Chair of the Faculty Senate shall serve as the representative on the Council.